merenlab/merenlab.org/tutorials/infant-gut/index.md

 Every sequence for every HMM hit is for itself :/ Hmm.

-Concatenated we stand divided we fall.
+Concatenated we stand, divided we fall.

 ### Concatenating genes